langroid/langroid/README.md

 of a commercial lease document.
 You can easily do this with Langroid using a two-agent system, as we show in the [langroid-examples](https://github.com/langroid/langroid-examples/blob/main/examples/docqa/chat_multi_extract.py) repo.
 The demo showcases several features of Langroid:
-- Mult-agent collaboration: `LeaseExtractor` is in charge of the task, and its LLM (GPT4) generates questions to be answered by the `DocAgent`.
+- Multi-agent collaboration: `LeaseExtractor` is in charge of the task, and its LLM (GPT4) generates questions to be answered by the `DocAgent`.
 - Retrieval augmented question-answering: `DocAgent` LLM (GPT4) uses retrieval from a vector-store to answer the `LeaseExtractor`'s questions.